scrum-1/horosim/README.md

 I recommend that your Arduino program is saved in /home/htmaa/Arduino.
 So you keep a clean copy of the repository files and you can upgrade the source code easily.

+#### Examples

+I provide with two different examples.
+The first one is the line following robot.
+The second one is an example of the user interface (buttons, potentiometers and LEDs).
+For more information about the examples, check the [examples page](docs/Examples.md)

 ## Hardware setup ##

 In order to be able to use you machine you should define the kind of electronics and motors and sensors that you will employ.
 This is done in the model and in the Ardiono code.